AndrewTPohlmann/Automated-Network-Monitor/README.md

 **Currently being rapid-prototyped in C#.**

 **Will be ported to:**
-Angular.js on the front-end;
+- Angular.js on the front-end;
-Node.js on the back-end;
+- Node.js on the back-end;
-MongoDB for data persistence;
+- MongoDB for data persistence;
-JSON for data;
+- JSON for data;
-....all using HTML5/JS.
+- HTML5/JS.